Avaiga/taipy-doc/docs/knowledge_base/tips/multipage_application/index.md

 Are you tired of messy and confusing dashboards that make it hard to find the information you need?
 If so, it might be a good idea to switch to multi-page applications!

 ![Multi-page Application](multipage_application.png){width=100%}

-Multipage applications allow you to organize your data and visualizations into separate pages, making it easier to navigate and focus on specific insights.
+Multi-page applications allow you to organize your data and visualizations into separate pages, making it easier to navigate and focus on specific insights.
 At Taipy, we understand how important clear and effective data visualization is, which is why we've created a multi-page feature that lets you build user-friendly dashboards that are easy to understand.